MN Legislative Update: Omnibus Bill Includes Prior Authorization Reform

 The Senate companion bill, SF 4699 (Wiklund, DFL – Bloomington), does not include many of the needed reforms, but does include the language extending the current prior authorization laws to MA and MinnesotaCare.

-Priority: Address Physician Well-being
+Priority: Physician Well-being

 The Senate bill includes language to address physician well-being.
 It prohibits health system credentialing applications from inquiring about an applicant’s past health conditions and protects physicians that participate in the SafeHaven program to address work-life balance.
 Additionally, the bill includes funding for a statewide campaign to reduce the stigma behind mental health treatment and encourage physicians to seek and obtain professional help to address career fatigue and wellness.
 This item is not in the House bill.